Why contribute to Pitivi instead of another project?

 Improving the user manual

 We use Mallard to provide a high-quality, topic-oriented user manual bundled with the application.
 Help us by writing new topics, refining existing ones, or simply by reviewing and keeping the user manual up-to-date and ready for the next release.

 Maintaining the contributors' documentation

-Our wiki has many documentation pages that need to be updated, cleaned or made obsolete.
+Our documentation for contributors has many pages that need to be updated, cleaned or made obsolete.
 Having an up-to-date and consistent set of documentation for contributors is important.
 Of course, we will provide guidance and help you towards this glorious goal.